laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

     * Momentary buttons can be configured to make a multi-position switch
         * Transmitter beeps the current number
         * Long press support?
+* Toggle switches and trims need to remember their state across power cycles

 ### Model vs Transmitter hardware configuration